Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding: Related Work

-\paragraph{Limitations of distributional semantics.} Distributional semantics, the theoretical basis for many PLMs, is built on the distributional hypothesis.
-That is, words with similar meanings tend to occur in similar contexts~\citep{harris1954distributional, sahlgren2008distributional}.
-This assumption enables models to learn semantic representations from textual co-occurrence patterns, making unsupervised training possible~\citep{boleda2020distributional, lenci2022comparative}.

-Although powerful in capturing broad semantic relationships, distributional semantics struggles significantly with negation because negated expressions (e.g., "not good") frequently occur in similar contexts as their affirmative forms ("good"), leading models to produce similar vector representations despite their opposite meanings.
-Previous studies have shown this limitation, highlighting how PLMs fail to capture semantic nuances introduced by antonyms and reversing polarity~\citep{rimell-etal-2017-learning, jumelet-hupkes-2018-language, niwa-etal-2021-predicting, jang-etal-2022-beyond, vahtola-etal-2022-easy}.
-Moreover, studies suggest that PLMs like BERT struggle to differentiate between affirmative and negated contexts~\citep{kassner-schutze-2020-negated, ettinger2020bert}.
+\paragraph{Limitations of distributional semantics.} Distributional semantics~\citep{harris1954distributional, sahlgren2008distributional} aims to create models that learn semantic representations based on patterns of word co-occurrences~\citep{boleda2020distributional, lenci2022comparative} and capture broad semantic relationships; however, it encounters significant challenges with negation.
+Negated expressions, such as "not good," often appear in similar contexts as their affirmative counterparts, like "good."
+As a result, models tend to generate similar vector representations for these expressions, despite their opposing meanings.
+Previous research has pointed out this limitation, showing that PLMs struggle to capture the subtle semantic differences introduced by antonyms and the reversal of polarity~\citep{rimell2017learning, jumelet2018language, niwa2021predicting, jang2022beyond, vahtola2022not}.
+Studies have further suggested that models like BERT find it difficult to distinguish between affirmative and negated contexts~\citep{kassner2020negated, ettinger2020bert}.

-\paragraph{Negations in generative language models.} Recent research on negation understanding has primarily focused on bidirectional models like BERT~\citep{devlin-etal-2019-bert} and RoBERTa~\citep{liu2019roberta} due to their strong performance on NLU and negation detection tasks.
-However, with the rise of generative foundation models such as GPT~\citep{radford2018improving} and LLaMA~\citep{touvron2023llama}, attention has shifted toward evaluating their negation handling.
-Studies have found that these models often exhibit positive bias and struggle with producing or interpreting negated statements~\citep{truong-etal-2023-language, chen-etal-2023-say, garcia-ferrero-etal-2023-dataset}.
-While benchmarks, such as CONDAQA~\citep{ravichander2022condaqa} and ScoNe~\citep{she-etal-2023-scone}, expose these limitations, robust evaluation resources tailored to generative models remain scarce.
+\paragraph{Negations in generative language models.} Recent research on understanding negation has primarily focused on bidirectional models, such as BERT~\citep{devlin2019bert} and RoBERTa~\citep{liu2019roberta}, which have demonstrated strong performance in NLU and negation detection tasks.
+However, with the emergence of generative foundation models like GPT~\citep{radford2018improving} and LLaMA~\citep{touvron2023llama}, attention has shifted towards evaluating how these models handle negation.
+Studies have shown that these generative models often exhibit a positive bias and struggle with producing or interpreting negated statements~\citep{truong2023language, chen2023say, garcia2023not}.
+Although some benchmarks, such as CONDAQA~\citep{ravichander2022condaqa} and ScoNe~\citep{she2023scone}, reveal these limitations, there is still a lack of robust evaluation resources specifically designed for negation understanding of generative models.

-Building upon these prior studies, this paper evaluates whether generative models can understand negation in complex sentences and distinguish subtle semantic differences beyond surface-level patterns.